nucleoType98/Crypto-Viper/README.md

 ### Hash Cipher Attack

-> Crack hash computed values, this function uses a table of records(human readable words) to crack a list of hashed values you provide as argument, the list must contain a valid set of hash-[Algo] records in order to de-cipher, if any of the records are corrupted or altered, the attack fails, you can provide how many records you need within the list, but the file of records to be scanned must contain at least 1 entry.
+> Crack hash computed values, this function uses a table of records(human readable words) to crack a list of hashed values you provide as argument, the list must contain a valid set of hash-[Algo] records in order to de-cipher, the attack fails if any of the records are corrupted or altered, you can provide how many records you need within the list, but the file of records to be scanned must contain at least 1 entry.
 > You need to specify an algorithm as well for the attack, such as SHA1, SHA256, etc... and finally provide the loop execution speed used to suspand the operation for an X mcs in order to allow proper operation output.

 ```cpp